Sushi restaurant accused of selling Sei whale sushi

 A Santa Monica, CA, sushi establishment has been caught red-handed selling black market whale meat in their sushi.
 Currently, only a small handful of countries, such as in Canada and the U.S., actively hunt whales, and most have that activity confined to indigenous people, as some Amer-Indian groups still harvest a few whales every year.
-Whale conservation, along with dolphin conservation, has become something of a cause célèbre, and a lot of instant cash has gone into whale or dolphin causes.
+Whale conservation, along with dolphin conservation, has become something of a cause célèbre, and a lot of fast cash has gone into whale or dolphin causes.

 The Hump stung with help from makers of The Cove

 A hip sushi hangout called The Hump, had been buying sei whale meat illegally and selling it.
 According to an article on CNN, two members of the film making team behind the recent dolphin fishing, visited the restaurant in October of 2009.
 They saw and ordered whale off the menu, and that’s what they were served.
 Samples of the meat were bagged and sent out for sampling after a visit in February, where the whale meat was confirmed as being Sei Whale.
-The black market price of Sei meat would send you running for instant cash loans, if you bought much of it.
+The black market price of Sei meat would send you running for fast cash loans, if you bought much of it.
 The authorities were tipped off in October, and the follow-up visit in February produced samples of the meat which was tested and confirmed – though no word yet on whether they actually tried it.
 The sting took place in early March.

 A small bit on Sei Whales